chrisdewa/dontuserepl/README.md

 ```
 6) That's it, `lazy_setup` runs a minimal aiohttp server on port 8080 and configures a monitor for the script.

+Note: The server runs on the main loop since it's fully asynchronous.

 # Working example
 ```python